aws/amazon-vpc-cni-k8s/README.md

 Specifies the veth prefix used to generate the host-side veth device name for the CNI.
 The prefix can be at most 4 characters long.

+---

+`ADDITIONAL_ENI_TAGS`

+Type: String

+Default: `{}`

+Example values: `{"tag_key": "tag_val"}`

+Metadata applied to ENI help you categorize and organize your resources for billing or other purposes.
+Each tag consists of a custom-defined key and an optional value.
+Tag keys can have a maximum character length of 128 characters.
+Tag values can have a maximum length of 256 characters.
+These tags will be added to all ENIs on the host.

+Important: Custom tags should not contain `k8s.amazonaws.com` prefix as it is reserved.
+If the tag has `k8s.amazonaws.com` string, tag addition will ignored.

 ### Notes

 `L-IPAMD`(aws-node daemonSet) running on every worker node requires access to kubernetes API server.
 If it can **not** reach